Aldrich Ames: Early life and education

-Ames attended high school at McLean High School in McLean, Virginia.
-Beginning in 1957, following his sophomore year, he worked for the CIA for three summers as a low-ranking (GS-3) records analyst, marking classified documents for filing.
-In 1959, Ames entered the University of Chicago planning to study foreign cultures and history, but his "long-time passion" for drama resulted in failing grades and he did not finish his sophomore year.
-Ames worked at the CIA during the summer of 1960 as a laborer/painter.
-He then became an assistant technical director at a Chicago theater until February 1962.
-Returning to the Washington area, Ames took full-time employment at the CIA doing the same sort of clerical jobs he had performed in high school.
+Ames attended McLean High School in McLean, Virginia.
+Beginning in 1957, following his sophomore year, he worked for the CIA for three summers as a low-ranking GS-3 records analyst as part of a program to give temporary jobs to children of CIA employees.
+Ames was responsible for marking classified documents for filing as well as making fake money to be used in training programs for "the Farm", where CIA trainees began.
+Two years later, in 1959, Ames entered the University of Chicago, where he planned to study foreign cultures and history.
+His "long-time passion" for drama, however, resulted in failing grades, and he did not finish his second year.